lecunhad/Udacity_Project_2/README.md

 ### Prerequisites

-This notebook was tested using Python 3.7+
+The Python version is 3.7+

 ### Instalation